 Question from a mom!

 My homeschooled son struggles in high school math.
-He is very bright, and has taken Algebra 1 Algebra 2, and Geometry with Teaching Textbooks.
-However, he is not a “math mind,” and scored low in his yearly tests.
+He is very bright and has taken Algebra 1, Algebra 2, and Geometry with Teaching Textbooks.
+However, he is not a “math mind” and scored low on his yearly tests.
 He is going into his senior year, and I fear for his SAT/ ACT scores.
-He is very, very intelligent, but is not a good test-taker, and does not take naturally to mathematical concepts as they have been presented.
+He is very, very intelligent but is not a good test-taker and does not take naturally to mathematical concepts as they have been presented.
 How does your curriculum compare to Teaching Textbooks, and does your Algebra II/ with Trig. require that students be math geniuses already?
-Do you think that he could be introduced to your curriculum, and do well?
+Do you think he could be introduced to your curriculum and do well?

 I am a concerned mama…I would so appreciate a detailed/ helpful review/ analysis.
 Thank you so much.

 We are college based, where Teaching Textbooks are a high school-based curriculum.
 What does that mean?
 Generally, taking our stuff is much better prep for ACT/SAT and college.
 Does ours require genius?
 Not hardly.
 In fact, to some, it is easier because we teach concepts instead of formulas.

 For instance, if you put me in a kitchen to cook, I can do OK with a recipe.
 But, I do not understand cooking and food concepts well enough just to throw something together (edible).
 However, someone who can cook and understands stuff knows the CONCEPTS and can do well.

 The ACT and SAT exams test the student’s understanding of CONCEPTS.
 Many students thrive on concepts but hate being put in a box of rules (recipes) which are often part of high school math.
 So he might be better than you think he is!